get-alex/alex/readme.md

 The `allow` field should be an array of rules (the default is `[]`).

 The `noBinary` field should be a boolean (the default is `false`).
-When turned on (`true`), pairs such as `he and she`, `garbageman or garbagewoman`, are seen as errors.
+When turned on (`true`), pairs such as `he and she` and `garbageman or garbagewoman` are seen as errors.
-When turned off (`false`, the default), such pairs are seen as OK.
+When turned off (`false`, the default), such pairs are okay.

 The `profanitySureness` field is a number (the default is `0`).
-We use [cuss][], which has a dictionary of words that have a rating between 0 and 2 of how likely it is that a word or phrase is a profanity (not how “bad” it is):
+We use [`cuss`][cuss], which has a dictionary of words that have a rating between 0 and 2 of how likely it is that a word or phrase is a profanity (not how “bad” it is):

 | Rating | Use as a profanity | Use in clean text | Example |
 | ------ | ------------------ | ----------------- | ------- |